-- Topical: This is given as a cream or gel to spread on your skin.
+- Topical medicine is given as a cream or gel to spread on your skin.

-- Transdermal: This is given as a patch for your skin.
+- Transdermal medicine is given as a patch for your skin.
 This medicine is released slowly to give pain relief for as long as 72 hours.

-- By mouth: Pain medicine may be given as a pill, liquid to swallow, or a lozenge to suck on.
+- Oral medicine may be given as a pill, lozenge, or liquid.

-- Intranasal: This is sprayed into your nose.
+- Intranasal medicine is sprayed into your nose.

-- Rectal: Pain medicine may be given as suppository to put into your rectum.
+- Rectal medicine may be given as a suppository to put into your rectum.

-- Shot: These may be given into an IV, a muscle, or under your skin.
+- A shot may be given into an IV, a muscle, or under your skin.

-- Epidural: This is when medicine is given through a catheter (tube) that is placed into the areas around your spinal cord.
+- An epidural is medicine given through a catheter (tube) placed into the areas around your spinal cord.

-- Nerve block: This is given as a shot and put close to the nerves where you have pain.
+- A nerve block is given as a shot and put close to the nerves where you have pain.
 It may be used to decrease short-term pain.

 How do I take pain medicine safely?

-- Prevent constipation: This is a common side effect of pain medicine.
+- Prevent constipation.
+This is a common side effect of prescription pain medicine.
 Eat foods high in fiber, such as raw fruit, vegetables, beans, and whole-grain bread and cereal.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
-Exercise and activity may also help decrease the risk of constipation.
+Exercise and activity may also help decrease the risk for constipation.

-- Surgery: Surgery may include cutting nerves or repairing joints that are the cause of your pain.
+- Surgery may include cutting nerves or repairing joints that are causing your pain.

 When should I contact my healthcare provider?